mixicz/iot-service-com/README.md

 Each received data MUST be acknowledged by `/com/ack` or `/com/nack` message.
 After last data, `node/XXX/com/-/-/fin` message MUST be sent by the service to indicate no more data will be send and the device can safely turn off radio.

+**Note**: If device does not receive response, it should resend [capabilities](#nodexxx-comcap) for situations where com service for some reason does not know of the device.

 **Payload**: *int* timeout in miliseconds - how long will the device wait for reply before disabling radio.
 Timeout SHOULD reset after each received data packet to allow receiving large data chunks split to many messages with reasonably short timeout.

 ### `node/XXX/-/com/ack`, `node/XXX/-/com/nack`